captionpoint/captionpoint-plays/THE-LUCKIEST.md

 ---
 My sister and I.
 ---
-We stayed with my grandparents
+We lived with my grandparents
 ---
-for a while and then...
+for a bit and then...
 ---
 My grandfather died and so we.
 ---